monkey3three/unblocked88.github.io/index.md

 <br>
 <a href="/unblocked88.github.io/games/slither.io v1 (1).html">  Slither.io </a> Multipayer does work now, however refresh the page if you are not connecting to your friends.
 Turbowarp must be unblocked for multiplayer to work, as it needs to access wss://turbowarp.com
 <br>
- Total games: 281 (Includes sub-branches such as the GBA emulator)
+ Total games: 291 (Includes games not visible on this such as the GBA emulator games)